Update: you can order the Jules Tournier pure wool jacket now on the shop .

 So, what’s it like to wear Polartec Alpha®?

-What are the limits of this room?
+What are the limits of this piece?

 First of all, it doesn't replace a huge down jacket for very cold weather, like Canada Goose .

-They are also very transparent on this subject:
+They are also very transparent about this:

 In summary...